tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 } CTLSExtensionTemplate;
 ~~~~

-The `predefined_extension` field indicates extensions that should be treated
+The `predefined_extensions` field indicates extensions that should be treated
 as if they were included in the corresponding message.
 This allows these
 extensions to be omitted entirely.

 The `expected_extensions` field indicates extensions that must be included
 in the corresponding message, at the beginning of its `extensions` field.
-This allows to omit sending the type for those extensions, as well as the
-length if it is fixed.
-E
+The types of these extensions are omitted when serializing the `extensions`
+field of the corresponding message.

-The `allow_additional` MUST be 0 (false) or 1 (true).
-If true, more extensions may be included.
-If false, the extension length field is also omitted.
+The `allow_additional` field MUST be 0 (false) or 1 (true), indicating whether
+additional extensions are allowed here.

 `predefined_extensions` and `expected_extensions` MUST be in strictly ascending
-order, and a single `ExtensionType` MUST NOT appear in both lists.
-If the `version`, `dh_group`, or `signature_algorithm` element appears in the template, the
+order by `ExtensionType`, and a single `ExtensionType` MUST NOT appear in both
+lists.
+If the `version`, `dh_group`, or `signature_algorithm` element appears
-corresponding `ExtensionType` MUST NOT appear here.
+in the template, the corresponding `ExtensionType` MUST NOT appear here.

 > OPEN ISSUE: Are there other extensions that would benefit from special
 treatment, as opposed to hex values.

+Static vectors (see {{static-vectors}}):

+* `Extension.extension_data` for any extension in `expected_extensions` whose value has fixed length.
+This applies only to the corresponding message.
+* The `extensions` field of the corresponding message, if `allow_additional` is false.

 In JSON, this value is represented as a dictionary with three keys:

 * `predefinedExtensions`: a dictionary mapping `ExtensionType` names ({{!RFC8446, Section 4.2}}) to values encoded as hexadecimal strings.
 * `expectedExtensions`: an array of `ExtensionType` names.
 * `allowAdditional`: `true` or `false`.